-C Assessment of risk: What are the hazards/cause of hazards?
+С Assessment of risk: ha What are the azards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
 Date completed Pupils and teachers can take books and other shared resources home, although unnecessary sharing will be avoided, especially where this does not contribute to pupil education and development.
 Similar rules on hand cleaning, cleaning of the resources and rotation will apply to these resources.
-Cleaning throughout the day non-healthcare settings where no-one has symptoms of, or confirmed COVID-19 For further information on pupils with SEND and education, health and care plans, refer to Annex B of Full Re-Opening: Schools.
+Cleaning throughout the day non-healthcare settings where no-one has symptoms of, or confirmed COVID-19 Cleaning and disinfection Social distancing, washing your hands regularly, good respiratory hygiene (using and disposing of tissues), cleaning surfaces and keeping indoor spaces well ventilated are the most important ways to reduce the spread of COVID-19.
 Define a new cleaning schedule that ensures cleaning is generally enhanced and includes more frequent cleaning of rooms / shared areas that are used by different groups, frequently touched surfaces being cleaned more often than normal.
-Implement a cleaning log to track cleaning frequency for bathrooms, classrooms and communal areas.
+Implement a cleaning log to track cleaning frequency for hathrooms clearrooms and sommunal areas. bathrooms, classrooms and communal areas.
 Schedule frequent cleaning of resources (e.g. books, toys) shared within groups.
 Schedule the isolation or cleaning of resources (e.g. books, toys) shared between groups.
-Reduce clutter with only the only the minimum items left on work and other surfaces.
-This allows for more intensive cleaning and reduces the risk of the virus landing on multiple surfaces.
+Do not rely on cleaning staff to clean/wipe surfaces when others leave as cleaners Reduce clutter with only the only the minimum items left on work and other surfaces.
+This allows for more intensive cleaning and reduces the risk of the virus landing on multiple surfaces. may be working less frequently than usual or may not be rostered during the school day - clean and wipe as you go as described.
 Regularly check stocks of cleaning supplies and purchase additional supplies as necessary.
-Increase the frequency of cleaning, using standard cleaning products such as detergents and bleach, paying attention to all surfaces but especially ones that are touched frequently, such as door handles, light switches, work surfaces, remote controls and electronic devices.
+Use disposable cloths or paper roll and disposable mop heads wherever possible, disposing of after use.